As you explore your adoption options, you may be wondering, how much does it cost to adopt from the Philippines?

-- Residency: Requirements for U.S. Citizens Residing in the Philippines U.S. citizens interested in completing a full and final adoption of a Filipino child while living in the Philippines must be residents of the Philippines for at least three years prior to the filing of the adoption petition and maintain such residence until the adoption is finalized.
+- Residency: Requirements for U.S. Citizens Residing in the Philippines U.S. citizens interested in completing a full and final adoption of a Filipino child while living in the Philippines must be residents of the Philippines for at least three years before the filing of the adoption petition and maintain such residence until the adoption is finalized.

 U.S. citizens living in the Philippines do not need to possess a certificate of legal capacity to adopt, which is normally required by Philippine courts in domestic adoptions.

-Prospective adoptive parents can instead obtain a letter from the American Citizens Services section of U.S. Embassy Manila that states that the U.S. government does not issue certificates of legal capacity to adopt.
+Prospective adoptive parents can instead obtain a letter from the American Citizens Services section of the U.S. Embassy Manila that states that the U.S. government does not issue certificates of legal capacity to adopt.

 Prospective adoptive parents who meet the residency requirements should a) file a petition for adoption with the Philippine court to begin the adoption process; and b) submit the letter from the American Citizen Services section in lieu of the certificate of legal capacity.

-The Philippine government may waive these requirements if a) the prospective adoptive parent(s) are former Filipino citizens who seeks to adopt a relative within the fourth degree of consanguinity, as defined by Philippine law; or b) the prospective adoptive parent seeks to adopt the legitimate child of his/her Filipino spouse.
+The Philippine government may waive these requirements if a) the prospective adoptive parent(s) are former Filipino citizens who seek to adopt a relative within the fourth degree of consanguinity, as defined by Philippine law; or b) the prospective adoptive parent seeks to adopt the legitimate child of his/her Filipino spouse.

 Requirements for U.S. Citizens Residing outside of the Philippines

-The three year residency requirement does not apply when U.S. prospective adoptive parents do not reside in the Philippines.
+The three-year residency requirement does not apply when U.S. prospective adoptive parents do not reside in the Philippines.

 The prospective adoptive parents will finalize the adoption in the United States.